 Tim McMorris is an internationally recognized music producer, composer, and recording artist currently living in the Niagara region of Ontario Canada.
-He is married to Khaili McMorris, and has a daughter named Willow
+He is married to Khaili McMorris, and has two daughters — Willow and Eden

 Timothy Curtis McMorris was born in Windsor, Ontario, Canada on February 21, 1982 to Melvin (1953-2014) and Erica McMorris (1955) and is the oldest of their children.
 He has one sibling, Stephanie (1986).

 During his early life, his mother left her career in nursing to focus on their young family while his father worked for Chrysler automotive company.

 His father, who had been an active musician in Detroit during the Motown era, also played bass guitar and performed with local musicians around the Windsor/Detroit area throughout McMorris’ early years.
 He continued playing and producing other artists throughout the eighties, nineties and early two-thousands.

 His father’s “gigging” and producing done in the small basement recording studio of their Windsor townhouse was McMorris’ introduction to the world of music.
 At the age of five he received his first musical instrument, a ukulele, from his parents.

 In 1988 McMorris was enrolled into kindergarten at Eastwood Public School in Windsor for a short time before relocating with his family to Belle River, Ontario, later that August.
 He attended Belle River Public school for the remainder of the primary public school years (1-8).

 During the same period of time, his family would build a larger studio in the basement of their new home, and start their own independent record label: “Megtm Records”.
 Megtm Records continued to operate until 2006.